 Watching the video, you really get a sense of the WWF: No Mercy inspiration AEW’s first gaming outing has.
 From the overall visual presentation to its controls and momentum system, the game takes players back to the arcade-style roots of the N64 wrestling days.
 The impressively fun gameplay of Fight Forever received massive praise during Gamescom, even netting the title “Best Sports Game” at the event.

-AEW: Fight Forever powerslams into your home soon!
+AEW: Fight Forever powerslams into your home on June 29!

 AEW: Fight Forever is developed by Yuke’s and published by THQ Nordic.
-The game will release worldwide for PlayStation 5, PlayStation 4, Xbox Series X/S, Xbox One, Nintendo Switch and PC.
+The game will release worldwide on June 29 for PlayStation 5, PlayStation 4, Xbox Series X/S, Xbox One, Nintendo Switch and PC.
 You can also learn more about the game and pre-order it on the official website!

 Are you excited to get in the ring and enjoy some arcade-style wrestling as some of your favorite AEW stars?
 As always, let us know what you think down in the comments!